-Santiago is 600km from Madrid.
+Santiago is 470 miles from Madrid.
 That's as far as Barcelona or the southern tip of Andalusia.
 And as the high-speed AVE train doesn't yet reach Santiago, journey times are longer than to pretty much anywhere else in Spain.
 If you have no interest in visiting anywhere else between Madrid and Santiago, your best option is to fly.

 But if you want to avoid planes, you're going to want to break up your journey.
 However, as the crow flies, there aren't really any major sights, with only Leon and its fantastic tapas scene really worth stopping for.
 And even then, you'll only want to make the trip if you're driving, as trains are painfully slow between Leon and Santiago and buses are not much better.